wp-plugins/wcp-contact-form/readme.txt

 * **No Background** - option allows to disable background inside the form fields;
 * **Background Color** - option allows to set background color inside the form fields;

-More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).
+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = How can I change validation error messages? =

-To change non-HTML5 validation error messages, go to menu "Contact Form" > "Settings" > "Errors" tab > "Error Messages" section.
+To change non-HTML5 validation error messages, go to menu "Contact Form" > "Settings" > "Messages" tab > "Error Messages" section.
 Following options are available:

-* **Required Field** - option allows to set error message for "required" fields;
+* **Submit Success** - option allows to set error message for "required" fields;
 * **Email Field** - option allows to set error message for "email "fields;
 * **Captcha Field** - option allows to set error message for "CAPTCHA" field;
 * **Number Field** - option allows to set error message for "number" fields.

+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

+= How can I change "Submit Success" message? =

+To change "Submit Success" message for forms without "Thank You" page, go to menu "Contact Form" > "Settings" > "Messages" tab > "Notification Messages" section.
+Following option is available:

+* **Submit Success** - option allows to set submit success message for the form.

-More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/).
+More information can be found in the section [screenshots](https://wordpress.org/plugins/wcp-contact-form/screenshots/) and [plugin documentation](http://wpdemo.webcodin.com/wordpress-plugin-wcp-contact-form/documentation/getting-started/) on our site.

 = How can I change administrator notifications? =